 Want to develop a knitted product?
 Contact us to talk through the feasibility of your idea and our senior technician will suggest the most appropriate way forward, the most suitable yarns and where to source them if required.
 Our Shima Seiki machines have seamless 3D, jacquard, intarsia and hybrid knitted/woven capabilities.
-We can also digitally print your designs onto knitwear and knitted panels.

 The Textile and Design Lab has 6 state of the art Shima Seiki Apex 3 Design Systems that provide design, pattern making, 3D visualisation and knit programming software.
 The Apex 3 is often regarded as the most advanced knit-related system on the global market.

 We have 4 Shima Seiki knitting machines capable of jacquard, intarsia, inlay and WholeGarment® (seamless) knitting:

 Developing a knitted product can be time consuming depending on the complexity of your design.
 It involves a design process, a programming process and a prototyping process.
 Because of the varying properties of yarns and knitted structures, it is common to have to knit several prototypes before the final sample is approved.